 This Committee is a statutory organ which determines the details of any proposals concerning the election and dismissal of Directors to be submitted to general meetings of shareholders.
 The three members of the Committee are elected by the Board of Directors.
 As for the Committee's decisions, fixed nomination standards such as character/knowledge, corporate management experience, and expertise are established, and they are carried out based on such standards.
 In addition, the Committee establishes Independence Criteria for Outside Directors to maintain their independence from Nomura Group.
-The current members of this Committee are: Outside Directors Taku Oshima, Takahisa Takahara and Koji Nagai, a Director not concurrently serving as an Executive Officer.
+The current members of this Committee are: Outside Directors Taku Oshima, Takahisa Takahara and Miyuki Ishiguro.
 This Committee is chaired by Taku Oshima.